IS2511/monk/doc/mIP.md

 -- And then communicate like there is no such thing as distance ;)

 -- TODO: Call modem.send() last in tick, form send queue?

+-- TODO: Make wrappers for protocols, like protoWrapper(data_and_things) -- Make a universal proto wrapper?